mattConn/kg_mattconn_2020_OLD/README.md

 B
 ```

-The above "Good" example maps values as depicted, but because position of chars in each string would determine which char gets mapped to which, the mapping would really look like below:
+The above "Good" example maps values as depicted, but assuming position of chars in each string determines which char gets mapped to which, the mapping would really look like below:

 ```
 A - a